anushbmx/react-js-ssr-docker/README.md

-# Docker container for building other dockers
+# Docker container for CI/CD of react js app.

 Build on ubuntu 18.04